andrewbartlett0/off_psi4/README.md

 ## IV.
 Instructions
-This section lists instructions on how to take a set of molecules from their starting SMILES strings to:
+The instructions below describe how to take a set of molecules from their starting SMILES strings to:
  * Generate conformers
  * MM minimize those conformers using the MMFF94S force field
  * Filter out potentially redundant structures